cscotti/xsd2xml/README.md

 ![](http://miaozn.github.io/misc/img/xsd2xml.png)
 # xsd2xml
-This is a simple python script to help you generate some xmls if you have a xsd.
+This is a simple python3 script to help you generate some xmls if you have a xsd.
 It uses the [xmlschema](https://github.com/brunato/xmlschema) library to parse the given schema document and then populate some hardcoded values. check the following example.

 ## XSD
 ```xsd